 We rely on a single source or a limited number of suppliers for critical materials used in a significant number of the products we manufacture.
 We generally purchase these single or limited source materials through standard purchase orders and do not maintain long-term supply agreements with our suppliers.
 We generally use a rolling 12-month forecast based on anticipated product orders, customer forecasts, product order history, backlog, and warranty and service demand to determine our materials requirements.
 Lead times for the parts and components that we order vary significantly and depend on factors such as manufacturing cycle times, manufacturing yields, and the availability of raw materials used to produce the parts or components.
 Historically, we have experienced supply shortages resulting from various causes, including reduced yields by our suppliers, which prevented us from manufacturing products for our customers in a timely manner.
 More recently, for the six months ended June 26, 2020, we experienced significant fluctuations in the availability of certain materials due to COVID-19, which had an adverse impact on our revenue and costs.
+Currently, we are experiencing various levels of semiconductor impact due to a significant global shortage.
+The semiconductor supply chain is complex, and a constrained wafer capacity is occurring deep in the chain.
+During the COVID-19 pandemic, there has been a surging demand for consumer electronics, which in turn has increased the demand for semiconductors.
+At the same time, wafer foundries that support chipmakers have not invested enough in recent years to increase capacities to the levels needed to support current demand from all of their customers.
+Wafers have a long lead time for production, in some cases up to 30 weeks, which further exacerbates the shortage.
+A shortage of semiconductors or other key components can cause a significant disruption to our production schedule and have a substantial adverse effect on our business, financial condition and operating res

 Our revenues, profitability and customer relations will be harmed by continued fluctuations in the availability of materials, a stoppage or delay of supply, a substitution of more expensive or less reliable parts, the receipt of defective parts or contaminated materials, an increase in the price of supplies, or an inability to obtain reductions in price from our suppliers in response to competitive pressures.
 We continue to undertake programs to strengthen our supply chain.
-Nevertheless, we are experiencing, and expect for the foreseeable future to continue to experience, strain on our supply chain, and periodic supplier problems.
-We have incurred, and expect to continue to incur for the foreseeable future, costs to address these problems.
+Nevertheless, we are experiencing, and expect for the foreseeable future to experience, strain on our supply chain, as well as periodic supplier problems.
+We have incurred, and expect for the foreseeable future to incur, costs related to our efforts to address these problems.